How to Separate Your Laundry for the Best Results

 This will protect them during the wash.
 It also stops jeans turning white at the seams.

-There is no need to worry about getting tough stains out of coloured loads.
+Before Washing.
+There is no need to worry about getting tough stains out of colored loads.
 Pre-treat heavy stains to boost the power of your detergent.
-Find out how to pre-treat for the best results here.
+Find out how to pre-treat stains for the best results.

 Use a partitioned laundry basket – it’ll save you time sorting it all out later.